TheDeanLab/navigate/_sources/advanced.rst.txt

             self.parent_controller.execute("stop_custom_device")

-* In each case above, the sub-controller for the `custom-device` establishes what actions should take place once a button in the view is clicked.
-In this case, the methods `move_device`, `rotate_device`, and `stop_device`.
-* This triggers a sequence of events that include:
+In each case above, the sub-controller for the ``custom-device`` establishes what actions should take place once a button in the view is clicked.
+In this case, the methods ``move_device``, ``rotate_device``, and ``stop_device``.
+This triggers a sequence of events:

     * The sub-controller passes the command to the parent controller, which is the main controller for the software.
     * The parent controller passes the command to the model, which is operating in its own sub-process, using an event queue.
 This eliminates the need for the controller to know anything about the model and prevents race conditions.
     * The model then executes command, and any updates to the controller from the model are relayed using another event queue.

 -----------------

 Plugin Configuration
 --------------------
-* Next, update the 'plugin_config.yml' file as follows:
+Next, update the ``plugin_config.yml`` file as follows:

 .. code-block:: yaml